jeremiahbabudas/sales-performance-kpi-dashboard/README.md

-# 📊 Sales KPI Dashboard
+# 📊 Sales Performance KPI Dashboard

 This project is a **Sales KPI Dashboard** built in **Power BI**, designed to monitor performance against sales targets using dynamic visuals and calculated metrics.
 The dashboard presents both high-level and detailed views of key indicators such as actual sales, targets, variances, and YTD performance, along with employee-wise insights.